Wedding of Carl XVI Gustaf and Silvia Sommerlath: Pre-wedding celebrations

 Sommerlath was unable to join the King for the celebrations of Sweden's National Day on 6 June due to illness.
 Despite her illness, she was present when the banns of marriage were read the following day in the Royal Chapel.

 On 17 June, Sommerlath was given the Royal Order of the Seraphim and became a Swedish citizen.
 On 18 June, a gala performance was at the Royal Swedish Opera where Swedish pop group ABBA first performed their song Dancing Queen in honour of their queen-to-be.
 The gala performance was followed by a ball at Drottningholm Palace.
 At the insistence of the king's sisters, Silvia wore the Connaught Diamond Tiara which had been a favourite of their late mother.

 Wedding

 The wedding began at 12:00 CET on 19 June 1976.
-The Church of Sweden ceremony was officiated by Olof Sundby, Archbishop of Uppsala, in Storkyrkan.
+The Church of Sweden ceremony was officiated by Olof Sundby, Archbishop of Uppsala, in Storkyrkan, the bride's uncle, theologian The Rev. Dr Ernst Sommerlath, assisted.
 At approximately 12:45, the marriage was solemnized and Sommerlath automatically became Queen consort of Sweden.